 Does the Academy welcome students with special needs, Individual Education Plans (IEPs), 504 Plans?
 How about English Language (EL) Students?

 Absolutely!
-Our school services students with disabilities in the least restricted environment, based on an inclusion model.
+Our school services students with disabilities in a least restricted environment, based on an inclusion model.
 We have a full time Special Education teacher on staff with additional support staff to provide intervention services.
-As a small school, we will be able to meet the unique needs of all students on a differentiated instruction.
+As a small school, we meet with each family in order to meet the unique needs of our students with a differentiated instruction.
 Additionally, we weave the ELD standards throughout our program and provide additional support for EL students.

 The Academy functions as a local education agency (LEA) and have a Special Education Local Plan Area (SELPA) for purposes of providing special education and related services pursuant to Education Code §47641(b).
 In other words, the Academy oversees all Special Education providers and services ensuring that all of its students have access to a free and appropriate public education.